Mal Paharia people

-The Mal Paharia people are a Dravidian ethnic people of India, mainly living in the states of Jharkhand and West Bengal.
+The Mal Paharia people are a people of India, mainly living in the states of Jharkhand and West Bengal.
 They are the original inhabitants of the Rajmahal Hills, known today as the Santal Parganas division of Jharkhand.
 They are listed as a Scheduled Tribe by the governments of West Bengal, Bihar and Jharkhand.
 They speak the Malto language, a Dravidian language, as well as a poorly-documented Indo-Aryan Mal Paharia language.

 History

 During Muslim rule in Bengal, the Mal Paharias were brave warriors who maintained their independence from government control but developed a relationship with local landlords.
 Under this agreement, Mal Paharia lands were divided into tappa headed by sardars, who in turn had authority over the manjhi: village head.
 The sardars acted as a lawkeeping force among the Mal Paharia in return for which they were given a certain amount of land by the plains people.
 Passes leading to the hills were guarded by Mal Paharia outposts as well as forts of the plains people.
 This system ensured relatively friendly relationships between the hill and plains people.
 Once a year, this arrangement was renewed with a feast in the plains between the landlords and sardars.

 However, when the Mal Paharias tried to assert their independence again, they were betrayed by the Zamindars who killed many of their headmen.
 From then, they became raiders of the plains.
-This problem was worsened during the Bengal Famine of 1770, which the Mal Paharias were not affected due to their reliance on forest products, and so were able to raid without much resistance.
+This problem was worsened during the Bengal Famine of 1770, which the Mal Paharias were not affected by due to their reliance on forest products, and so were able to raid without much resistance.
 Travel on the south bank of the Ganga near Rajmahal Hills became almost impossible, and even British messengers were robbed and murdered.
 Despite many British attempts to suppress them, the Mal Paharias fought back by luring British forces into the jungle, where the British rifles were useless and Paharia's poisoned arrows were ideal.
-Finally, in 1778, the British proposed a "pacification" scheme were money and lands were restored to the sardars, and the forts of the landlords were taken over by EIC officials.
+Finally, in 1778, the British proposed a "pacification" scheme where money and lands were restored to the sardars, and the forts of the landlords were taken over by EIC officials.
 Many Mal Paharias were recruited into a new British force which proved extremely effective: first using traditional bows and arrows, and eventually using British weaponry.
-This Paharia regiment, the Bhagalpur Hill Rangers, continued until the 1857 revolt and the reorganization of British forces there.
+This Paharia regiment, the Bhagalpur Hill Rangers, continued until the 1857 revolt and the reorganisation of British forces there.